 A Samuel Smith's traditional mid twentieth century public house interior of individual rooms, open fires and the odd dog.
 A must see.

-One of the oldest pubs in Glossop, dating from 1799 when John Wgastaffe was the alehouse licensee, although somewhat large than it was in those days with a modrn interior.
+One of the oldest pubs in Glossop, dating from 1799 when John Wagstaffe was the alehouse licensee, although somewhat larger than it was in those days with a modern interior.

 Mechanic's Arms, continuing out of the town centre on the same side, where Regency Close is now.